VTS92/V-Profile-Matrix/README.md

 V-Profile Matrix works best when combined with the rest of the suite:

-- **[V-Sessions Engine](https://github.com/VTS92/V-Sessions-Engine)** — multi-timezone session mapping with per-session POC, LVN and VWAP
+- **[V-Sessions](https://github.com/VTS92/V-Sessions-for-TradingView)** — multi-session mapping with per-session POC, LVN and mitigation tracking
-- **[V-WAPE Engine](https://github.com/VTS92/V-WAPE-Engine)** — anchored VWAP with volume shock detection and live volatility dashboard
+- **[V-Cumulative Delta](https://github.com/VTS92/V-Cumulative-Delta-for-TradingView)** — cumulative volume delta with order-flow regime detection and VWAP divergence
+- **[V-Profile Delta Range](https://github.com/VTS92/V-Profile-Delta-Range-for-TradingView)** — rolling delta profile with institutional Z-score cluster detection

-**How they fit together:** V-Profile Matrix tells you *where* volume concentrated and rates the strength of each imbalance.
-V-Sessions tells you *when* each market was active and how it distributed volume.
-V-WAPE tells you *whether price is overextended* from fair value right now.
+**How they fit together:** V-Session tells you *when* each market was active and how it distributed volume.
+V-Profile Matrix tells you *where* volume concentrated and rates the strength of each imbalance.
+V-Cumulative Delta tells you *who* is in control of the order flow.
+V-Profile Range flags institutional-size clusters as they form, independent of session boundaries.

 ---